Trump blacklists Anthropic. OpenAI steps in with Pentagon deal

-Pentagon bans AI firm for refusing to remove guardrails on surveillance, weapons
+Pentagon bans AI firm for refusing to remove guardrails on surveillance and weapons

-Pentagon bans AI firm for refusing to remove guardrails on surveillance, weapons
+Pentagon bans AI firm for refusing to remove guardrails on surveillance and weapons

 Anthropic signed a contract worth up to $200 million with the Pentagon in July 2025 to 'advance responsible AI in defense operations.'
 The company worked with data analytics firm Palantir to deploy its Claude AI model on classified defense and intelligence networks.
 Claude was the first AI model cleared to operate on classified military systems.